Do you dream of building a tiny house with your own hands?

 This class is designed to be accessible to building enthusiasts of all skill levels.
 For those who have never used tools before, we dedicate a day and a half to getting them up to speed.
 However, during that time they miss content that other students get to take part in.
 It’s also important to consider that having a basic understanding of tools will help you understand concepts in a different way throughout class.
 You will get more out of the class if you come with some very basic skills, such as using hand and power tools, and measuring boards.

 We offer both women’s basic carpentry classes and an all genders basic carpentry class, so if you’re a true beginner, consider taking one of these before your session of the tiny house workshop, if you’re able.
 They will deepen your understanding and learning during the tiny house workshop.
 Basic carpentry skills, including tool use, are included in the online Tiny House Academy, so there’s an opportunity to watch the awesome lessons and do some practice at home to get up to speed before the class.
+Once you get access to the online Tiny House Academy, a great primer for the class is to get your hands on some basic tools and practice using them for simple projects.
 If you’re not sure if you’re ready for this class, please contact us at admin@wildabundance.net and we’ll help you get clear.

 The tiny house workshop is a stand-alone class that’s appropriate for a variety of skill levels.
 That being said, we offer several different building and carpentry classes, and they fit together beautifully.
 This class is open to everyone, even if you have little or no experience with carpentry; however, if you’re a beginner and you’re able to come for more than one class, you can start with one of our basic classes (women’s basic carpentry or all-genders basic carpentry) to set a strong foundation ahead of time.

-In order to accommodate a range of skill-levels during this tiny house building class, we break-out during the first couple days and cover basic tool use for those who need it; these students will miss some tours and also the most in-depth discussion of foundations and floors.
-Taking a beginner class before this one will mean you’ll already be proficient with the tools, so you’ll join all tours and lectures.
+In order to accommodate a range of skill-levels during this tiny house building class, we break-out during the first couple days and cover basic tool use for those who need it; these students will miss the most in-depth discussion of foundations and floors.
+Taking a beginner class before this one will mean you’ll already be proficient with the tools, so you’ll join the more intensive foundation and floor lessons.

 Will we learn about building codes and regulations?